 Dr. Lee Pearce, Dr. Kristi Pearce, Dr. Curtis Card, Dr. Daluss Siewert

-Dr. Lee Pearce, associate professor, Dr. Kristi Pearce, professor emeritus, Dr. Curtis Card, associate professor of mathematics and associate vice president of Academic Affairs, and Dr. Daluss Siewert, professor of mathematics and chair of the School of Mathematics and Social Sciences, have developed a new multi-tiered model for math instruction that identifies struggling students earlier with an ultimate coal of getting them a college diploma.
+Dr. Lee Pearce, associate professor, Dr. Kristi Pearce, professor emeritus, Dr. Curtis Card, associate professor of mathematics and associate vice president of Academic Affairs, and Dr. Daluss Siewert, professor of mathematics and chair of the School of Mathematics and Social Sciences, have developed a new multi-tiered model for math instruction that identifies struggling students earlier with an ultimate goal of getting them a college diploma.
 Lee and Kristi recently presented the research team’s year one results in San Diego at the annual joint Mathematical Association of America/American Mathematical Society conference.
 Read more about their research.

 Kristen Kilmer and Chad Lundberg